QuarkNerd/blog/jhenderson/_posts/2020-10-08-lets-build-snake-with-rust.md

 ### Ending the Game

-If the player sends a quit command to the game, by pressing `Q`, `ESC` or `CTRL+C` or if the player loses by colliding with the wall or by allowing the snake to bite its own tail, the game ends.
+If the player sends a quit command to the game, by pressing `Q`, `ESC` or `CTRL+C` or if the player loses by colliding with the wall or by allowing the snake to bite itsself, the game ends.

-We call the `restore_ui` method to reset all of the adjustments we've made to the terminal by restoring the size, clearing the game from the screen, showing the cursor, resetting the colour and enabling raw mode:
+We call the `restore_ui` method to reset all of the adjustments we've made to the terminal by restoring the size, clearing the game from the screen, showing the cursor, resetting the colour and disabling raw mode:

 ~~~rust
     fn restore_ui(&mut self) {